clbonoan/senior-project/README.md

-# Detecting image tampering through shadow features in urban infrastructure
+# Detecting Image Tampering Through Shadow Features in Urban Infrastructure
 This is our Fall 2025 - Spring 2026 senior project as a requirement of CSUB's Computer Science degree curriculum.